mrsimonsen/SimoGrader/Example Assignments/Unit04-sequences_exceptions/16weights.py/README.md

 3. Calculate and display the total weight.
 4. Calculate and display the average weight to a precision of 2 decimal places.
 5. Display the max weight.
-6. Expand the program so the exception is handled when the user doesn't enter in a number, without increasing the count.
+6. Expand the program to handle exceptions for improper input without increasing the count value; ie a count of 5 should result in a list lenght of 5.

 The output of the program should look like the following: